Comuniqa : Exploring Large Language Models for improving speaking skills: Evaluations

-As mentioned earlier, users really felt a lack of human element in the app, \textit{"it was very mechanical, I feel I need a human connect to learn and understand where I lack".} P20 stated, \textit{“AI has no emotion and support and you can't have a general chit chat.
+As mentioned earlier, users really felt a lack of human element in the app, \textit{"it was very mechanical, I feel I need a human connect to learn and understand where I lack".} For participants interacting with the app, atleast 3 users added that they didn't not trust the judgement of the app especially the results generated by AI evaluation.
+P29 felt that, \textit{“sometimes I felt the score given by the app was wrong.
+I feel I performed better in the last test, but I got a low score in fluency, which should have been more.”} P20 stated, \textit{“AI has no emotion and support and you can't have a general chit chat.
 I was unwell for few days between sessions so the mentor asked me how I was doing.
 In each session the beginning we discussed random stuff for a few minutes, something that I will never get with AI.”} Others mentioned that the app did not have follow up questions, and faced issues interacting with the app interface and needed more transparency on how the scores were calculated.
 A participant also pointed out that they'd prefer if metrics such as pace and pitch would appear as live feedback during the session.